 Question:

 What does the Torah teach about drug addiction and breaking free from it?
-For instance: Why does man beg G‑d for help and still remain in addiction.
+For instance: Why does man beg G‑d for help, yet still remain in addiction?
 It is as if religions are powerless to defeat the monster of addiction.
 Can you give me some insight?

 Answer:

-In truth, all of us are addicts—to our habits, to our emotions, to our limited perception of reality.
+It’s something that concerns all of us, because all of us are addicts—to our habits, to our emotions, to our limited perception of reality.
 The first step of progress out of our little boxes is to acknowledge, recognize, and surrender to a truth higher than our own.
-So you are right: No religion, no outside force, can defeat a man's addiction—as long as that man refuses to allow in a glimmer of light from outside his dark, cramped prison; as long as he cannot acknowledge that his own addicted mind cannot untie knots in which it has tied him; as long as he cannot hang on tight to a rope thrown to him from beyond.

 An addict, too, has free choice.
-He has the choice to continue going it alone—something akin to trying to dig himself out of a pit or pulling himself up by his own hairs—or to call out to someone above the pit who can throw him a rope.
+He has the choice to continue going it alone—something akin to trying to dig himself out of a pit, or to pull himself up by his own hairs—or to call out to someone outside of his particular pit who can throw him a rope.

 Perhaps if you can tell me more about your experience with addiction, I may be able to target in on your concerns.